This post is part of a series of notes and exercises for a summer camp on making musical instruments with Arduino and Pure Data.

 Check that you can interpret this table with these questions:

-The second number is the velocity, which determines how loud the note is.
+The second number in the MIDI representation of a note is the velocity, which determines how loud the note is.
+If the MIDI instrument is a piano keyboard, velocity refers to the force applied to a key.
 0 means silent, and 127 is as loud as can be.

 That’s all the background we need to start generating MIDI notes.
 Now we’re going to rework our tiangle to use MIDI instead of physical waves.Are you ready?